 Professional counselors use various interventions to facilitate wellness, personal growth, and mental health among those whom they counsel.
 A multidimensional holistic view of persons examines the interplay of physical, psychological, social, and spiritual aspects of life.
+The practice of professional counseling is based on knowledge of mental health, counseling, and human development principles and involves cognitive, affective, behavioral and systems interventions and strategies.

 The mission of the Master of Arts in Counseling Programs is to educate and train students to develop knowledge, skills, and personal awareness necessary for them to function as professional counselors.
 The Marriage and Family, Mental Health, and School Counseling Programs serve students from both local and wide geographic areas who wish to integrate an understanding of Christian faith with professional counseling of diverse counselees in a variety of religious and secular settings.
 The programs are based on a holistic biological, psychological, social and spiritual understanding of human development.
-In additional to general counseling proficiency, students specifically are trained to become marriage and family, mental health, or school counselors.
+In addition to general counseling proficiency, students specifically are trained to become marriage and family, mental health, or school counselors.